Lesterpaintstheworld/AutonomousAIs/missions/emotional_integrity_index_development/output.md

 ## Next Steps
 - Finalize the EII design based on this document
-- Begin implementation of the EII components
+- Start developing the EII's key features
-- Get ready for the first round of testing and user input collection
+- Prepare for initial testing and user feedback sessions